somebodyhh1/Experiments/README.md

 ### Experiments on link prediction, the AP is reported

+The result of CAN is omited because CAN takes the feature of nodes as sparse matrix with only "0" and "1", so it fails on some datasets like PubMed.

 | AP        | Cora  | CiteSeer | PubMed | Photo | Computer | CS    | Physics | Mean   |
 |-----------|-------|----------|--------|-------|----------|-------|---------|--------|
 | BGRL      | 92.15 | 90.24    | 94.61  | 92.56 | 95.06    | 91.53 | 89.47   | 92.23  |